In 146 BC, at the end of the Third Punic War,

 It was the beginning of a religious and ethnic split among the inhabitants of the province which eventually facilitated the invasion of the Vandals, a Germanic tribe, in 439.

-Africa was conquered by the Byzantines during the VIth century.
+Africa was conquered by the Byzantines in 533.
 In order to protect the inhabitants of the towns they turned the forums into small fortresses; they did so in a hasty way by pulling down all the buildings around the forum and by using them as construction material.
 This did not prevent the Arabs from conquering the whole province at the end of the VIIth century.

 The monuments of the Roman period in today's Tunisia can be found in different settings.
 The Arabs destroyed Carthage and used the columns of its churches/temples to build a large mosque at Tunis.
 Some towns did not disappear and foundations of Roman buildings can be seen in the heart of the medina, as it occurs at Le Kef, ancient Sicca Veneria.
-Thugga and other towns went back to being small villages of peasants and their ruins are often surrounded by farms.
+Thugga and other towns returned to be small villages of peasants and their remains are often surrounded by farms.
 In general ancient monuments are included in archaeological parks, but it is not unusual to see them immersed in a very rural environment.

-The images which illustrate this section were taken in April 2012.
+The images which illustrate this section were taken in April 2012 or in March 2019.
 Those which illustrate this page were chosen with the intention of paying tribute to Spring and its symbolic meaning.

 The image used as background for this page shows the aqueduct which brought water to Carthage from Ziqua.